purushothamgowthu/A-gallery-of-interesting-Jupyter-Notebooks/A-gallery-of-interesting-Jupyter-Notebooks.md

 * [This video](http://www.youtube.com/watch?v=4ONBVNm3isI) shows IPython being used in the [scikit-learn](http://scikit-learn.org) project

-* He doesn't show IPython in use but his IPython sticker is clear for the entire video: [Planning and Tending the Garden: The Future of Early Childhood Python Education](http://www.youtube.com/watch?v=op61s-QHryk)
+* He does not show IPython in use but his IPython sticker is clear for the entire video: [Planning and Tending the Garden: The Future of Early Childhood Python Education](http://www.youtube.com/watch?v=op61s-QHryk)

 * [Wes McKinney's speech](http://youtu.be/qbYYamU42Sw?t=5m9s) on Python and data analysis features IPython as does his book [Python for Data Analysis](http://shop.oreilly.com/product/0636920023784.do)